Oak Ridge, Tennessee: Segregation and desegregation

-Oak Ridge elementary education prior to 1954 was totally segregated; it was legally part of the Anderson County system though built and operated primarily with federal funds.
+Oak Ridge elementary education before 1954 was segregated; it was legally part of the Anderson County system but built and operated primarily with federal funds.
 Black children could attend only the Scarboro Elementary School.
-Oak Ridge High School was closed to black students, who had to be bused to Knoxville for an education.
+Oak Ridge High School was closed to black students, who had to be bused to Knoxville for education.
 Starting in 1950, Scarboro High School was established at Scarboro Elementary School to offer classes for African-American students.
-It operated until Oak Ridge High School was desegregated in the fall of 1955.
+In 1955, 85 young Black students from the Scarboro community were the first to enter all-white classes in Oak Ridge High School and Robertsville Junior High School (now Robertsville Middle School).
+In 2023, on the 68th anniversary, a Scarboro 85 Monument was erected in Oak Ridge.

-In 1953, the Oak Ridge Town Council encouraged desegregation of Oak Ridge High School; this resulted in an unsuccessful attempt by some residents to recall council member Waldo Cohn.
+Robertsville Junior High School, serving Oak Ridge's western half, was desegregated at the same time as the high school.
+Elementary schools in other parts of the city and Jefferson Junior High School, serving the city's eastern half, were desegregated slowly as African-American families moved into housing outside Gamble Valley.
+In 1967 Scarboro Elementary School was closed, and African-American students from Gamble Valley were bused to other schools around the city.

-Following the U.S. Supreme Court decision in Brown v.
-Board of Education (1954) that the segregation of public schools was unconstitutional, Oak Ridge officials changed their policy and desegregated the schools.
-The nearby high school in Clinton was desegregated in the fall of 1956.
-It was later bombed and closed.
-Oak Ridge provided space at a recently vacated elementary school building (the original Linden Elementary School) for the education of high school students from Clinton for two years while Clinton High School was being rebuilt.
-Robertsville Junior High School, serving the west half of Oak Ridge, was desegregated at the same time as the high school.
-Elementary schools in other parts of the city and Jefferson Junior High School, serving the east half of the city, were desegregated slowly as African-American families moved into housing outside of Gamble Valley.
-In 1967, Scarboro Elementary School was closed, and African-American students from Gamble Valley were bused to other schools around the city.
+The nearby high school in Clinton was desegregated in 1956.
+On October 5, 1958, the school was severely damaged after a series of dynamite explosions.
+An estimated 75 to 100 sticks of dynamite had been placed in three locations in the building.
+No one was injured, but the school closed while it was rebuilt.
+Oak Ridge provided space at a recently vacated elementary school building (the original Linden Elementary School) for the education of high school students from Clinton for two years while Clinton High School was rebuilt.

-Following the Brown decision, public accommodations in Oak Ridge were also integrated, although this took a number of years.
+After the Brown decision, public accommodations in Oak Ridge were integrated over several years.
+In 1955, the spring-fed Oak Ridge Municipal Outdoor Swimming Pool, which had been completed in 1945, became integrated.
 In the early 1960s, Oak Ridge briefly experienced protest picketing against racial segregation in public accommodations, notably outside a local cafeteria and a laundromat.